Tenacious Scholarships for Students in Tennessee for 2021

 Amount: Up to $15,000

-Our vision is that every student receives a high-quality education to reach their full potential and become self-sufficient.
+The Scarlett Family Foundation’s vision is that every student receives a high-quality education to reach their full potential and become self-sufficient.
 Joe and Dorothy Scarlett are strong believers in the power of education to transform lives.
-With the help of their children, they put this belief into action by establishing the Scarlett Family Foundation in 2005 to provide merit and need-based college scholarships to Middle Tennessee students pursuing business degrees.
+With the help of their children, they put this belief into action by establishing the Scarlett Family Foundation Scholarship 2005 to provide merit and need-based college scholarships to Middle Tennessee students pursuing business degrees.

 Provider: National Bird Dog Foundation, Inc.